 Make a happy playlist

 Last tip.
-You need music that distracts you, fills you with joy, and makes you not hate where you are.
-For me it was 90s club music.
-Rhythm is a Dancer, Two Times, Encore un Fois, etc. That’s just how cool I am!
+You need music that distracts you, fills you with joy, and makes you not hate what you’re doing.
+For me, it was 90s club music.
+Rhythm is a Dancer, Two Times, Encore un Fois, etc… that’s just how cool I am!
 Make a playlist that REALLY makes you happy – preferably bouncy stuff that helps set a good pace.

 Give it a Go!

 If you think you can’t run, you want to get fitter but don’t know where to start, or you just want to try a new challenge… Couch to 5K is for you.
-I really think that if I can do it, anyone can!
+I honestly believe that if I can do it, anyone can!
 If you do give it a whirl, be sure to get in touch and let me know how you get on.
+GOOD LUCK!